 This paper is divided into four sections: the first section discusses in general terms the various alternative spent fuel management strategies, and describes current Chinese' spent nuclear fuel storage practices; the second part examines China's current nuclear fuel cycle policy and future reprocessing scenarios; the third provides an overview of China's nuclear waste management policies, including strategies for managing high-, intermediate-, and low-level nuclear wastes.
 The fourth part of the paper explores the concept and feasibility of using DBD as a nuclear waste disposal alternative in China.
+A comparison of mined geological disposal and DBD in China is given in this part.
 The paper also offers a review of the institutions, laws, and possible social issues related to spent fuel management in China.
 The final section of the paper provides conclusions and policy recommendations.